DavidRandallPeters/3DModeling/3D_002_Substance.md

 <br>

-The mesh on the right in this picture is the same as the mesh on the left - that is, they both have the same number of polys - but a high-detail normal map has been projected onto its texture.
+The mesh on the right in this picture is the same as the mesh on the left - (that is, they both have the same number of polys) - but a highly detailed mesh has been projected onto the mesh on the right as a normal map.
 By precaulclating where light should hit and shadows be cast, it gives the appearance of a mesh with much more detail.

 <br><br>

+---